mgheorghe/DASH/dash-pipeline/tests/saithrift/README.md

 The tests use the same thrift and saithrift client libraries and in general the configuration and setup of the DASH data plane will use the same APIs and command sequences.
 The frameworks differ primarily in how test suites are designed and orcestrated.
 Each framework has advantages and disadvantages, hence both are supported as first-class citizens.

 In particular the PTF test framework has a significant body of helper libraries which simplify setup.
-The corrollary is that the PTF libraries make a lot of embedded assumptions about the test target, the environment and the data plane SW packet generator (scapy).
+The corollary is that the PTF libraries make a lot of embedded assumptions about the test target, the environment and the data plane SW packet generator (scapy).